slatedocs/slate/source/includes/api/_products.md

 excise_tax | Excise tax value (part of payment_details)
-specifications | Specifications for the product brand_name | Brand Name for the product text_field_specifications | Specifications of the product represented as text-boxes checkable_specifications | Specifications of the product represented as multiple check-fields dropdown_specifications | Specifications of the product represented as dropdown-box other_specifications | Specification added by the user or admin and is not predefined
+specifications | Specifications for the product brand_name | Brand Name for the product text_fields_specifications | Specifications of the product represented as text-boxes checkable_specifications | Specifications of the product represented as multiple check-fields dropdown_specifications | Specifications of the product represented as dropdown-box other_specifications | Specification added by the user or admin and is not predefined